itsapi/web-design/README.md

 > I'm going away without proper internet for the next few days, I'll be back
 > on tuesday, so we'll start sorting out the forum and stuff then.

+C:
+> I've been asked to ask you about the possibility of adding advertising for
+> help for heroes and the royal British legion to all the pages, somewhere in
+> the footer, they're UK charities for troops, do you know if there's a
+> protocol to it?

+M:
+> I don't know if there are any protocols, but I imagine you could just link
+> to their donate page in the footer.
+You might what to contact them to ask
+> them if they have any particular way of doing it.

+C:
+> I will leave it until its closer to being finished, there were a few other
+> things I was asked to mention but I will leave it for now, time for bed.

 * * *

 ###luckydrone